mindymallory/BlogPosts/2018-01-02-Time-Series-Explainer.md

 Recently, I found Constantin Colonescu's "Using R for Principles of Econometrics" (for now, a draft is available for free [here](https://bookdown.org/ccolonescu/RPoE4/)).
 What I really like about this book is that it can be effectively used to both learn applied econometrics and also to learn how to do applied econometrics in R.

 [![Using R for Principles of Econometrics](images/RPrinciplesMetrics.png)](http://www.lulu.com/shop/constantin-colonescu/using-r-for-principles-of-econometrics/paperback/product-23467421.html)

+# References

+Kwiatkowski, D., Phillips, P. C., Schmidt, P., & Shin, Y. (1992).
+"Testing the null hypothesis of stationarity against the alternative of a unit root: How sure are we that economic time series have a unit root?" *Journal of econometrics*, 54(1-3), 159-178.

+Perron, P. (1988).
+"Trends and random walks in macroeconomic time series: Further evidence from a new approach." *Journal of economic dynamics and control*, 12(2), 297-332.

+Said, S. E., & Dickey, D. A. (1984).
+"Testing for unit roots in autoregressive-moving average models of unknown order." *Biometrika*, 71(3), 599-607.